google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images.md

 ### Replace simple icons with unicode

 Many fonts include support for the myriad of unicode glyphs, which can be used instead of images.
-Unlike images, unicode fonts scale well, and look good no matter how small or large they appear on screen.
+Unlike images, unicode fonts scale well and look good no matter how small or large they appear on screen.

 Beyond the normal character set, unicode may include symbols for number forms